 Patients who have anxiety or panic attacks, suicidal thoughts, and other problems that require immediate solutions should be able to make an emergency call or send a message to their counselor and caregivers with one click.

-For example, it may be a quick emergency call to 911, someone from a pre-saved list of contacts, or the 24/7 support of your service.
+For example, it may be a quick emergency call to 911, someone from a pre-saved list of contacts, or the 24/7 support of your mental health service.

 Mental Health App Interface for Professionals

-- to develop a separate solution for professionals and providers with a back-end that connects to the patient app;
+- to develop a separate web and/or mobile solution for professionals and providers with a back-end that connects to the patient app;

 - to build two versions of an app so a user can choose their role when signing up.